Say Hello to the SSO!

 If you’re reading this, you must have some talent!
 If so, we’d love to hear from you!

 Rehearsals are Wednesday evenings 7:30-10:00 pm at Beachwood High School late August through May.
-We perform five concerts per year on Sunday afternoons, with an occasional summer concert.
+We perform five concerts per year on Sunday afternoons, with an outdoor summer concert.
 New members are accepted throughout the season, so reach out any time!

 Contact us!
 Be sure to give some background information about what instrument you play, teachers, and prior orchestral experience.
 You’ll be invited to join a rehearsal or two to try us out and then asked to perform an brief audition of two contrasting selections of your choice after rehearsal.